 - Obtain incentives for any form of progress or a reprimand if they miss an appointment or required obligation

-According to the National Institute of Justice, there were about 3,000 drug courts in the United States in 2015.
-Half of the 3,000 courts handled adult’s cases, while about 16% are juvenile cases.
+According to the National Institute of Justice, there are more than 3,000 drug courts in the United States.
+Half of them are adult treatment courts.
+As per the Substance Abuse and Mental Health Services Administration (SAMHSA), there are roughly 460 juvenile courts in the United States.
 However, the program itself involves multiple stakeholders.
 The person who has been given another chance at redemption should not take it for granted.
 For every one drug dependent who is ordered to undergo a court-ordered rehab treatment, there are hundreds of others who get swallowed by the system and remained in correctional facilities along with other hardcore inmates.

 - Stop or cut down the drug abuse